-At The Sherwood School, PSHE is interlinked throughout our learning and daily school life.
+At The Sherwood School, PSHE is interlinked throughout all our learning and daily school life.
 We believe that teaching personal, social, health and economic (PSHE) education is integral to providing a broad and balanced curriculum.
 We feel it is important to model positive decision-making and relationships with others in everything we do.
 We believe that good quality PSHE education prepares children for opportunities, responsibilities and experiences of later life, whilst also supporting the well-being of the children throughout their school career.

 Article 24: Children have the right to good quality health care, to clean water, nutritious food and a clean environment so they will stay healthy.”